-In case you foresee a potential demand for your goods and products in an overseas market, you can opt to supply your goods directly to an importer instead of establishing your retail presence in the overseas market.
+In case you foresee a potential demand for your goods and products in an overseas market, you can opt to supply your goods to an importer instead of establishing your own retail presence in the overseas market.

 Then you can market your brand and products directly or indirectly through your sales representatives or importing distributors.

 And if you are in an online product based company, there is no importer in your value chain.

 Advantages of Direct Exporting

 Companies which want to establish a retail presence in an overseas market with minimal risk, the licensing and franchising strategy allows another person or business assume the risk on behalf of the company.